 This soundtrack is well worth checking out.

-Tom (Joseph Gordon-Levitt) and Summer (Zooey Deshanel) are absolutely splendid together.
+Tom (Joseph Gordon-Levitt) and Summer (Zooey Deschanel) are absolutely splendid together.
 Whether they are experiencing a happy moment or in full-blown arguing mode the chemistry between them is undeniable.
-These are two people who click on screen at every turn.
+These are two people who click on-screen at every turn.

 There may only be one musical number in (500) Days of Summer but it is incredibly fun to experience.
 Coming off of a splendid date with Summer, Tom is full of so much happiness he breaks into song.
 With him leading the way, and a song that is perfectly suited for the occasion, he recruits the people on the street for this impromptu musical escapade.
 You may even find yourself tapping your feet where you sit as the mood of the scene is infectious.

 Relationships are a prime target for comedy.
 (500) Days of Summer uses everything in this realm to its full advantage.
 You get just the right amount of funny, sarcasm, and all-out humor throughout.

 - Screenwriters: Steven J. Wolfe, Scott Neustadter, Michael H. Weber

 - Cast: Joseph Gordon-Levitt (Tom), Zooey Deschanel (Summer)